• Menu

 The Garden also offers several exciting events to kick up the fun factor another notch.
 One of the best things to do in spring in Vancouver for children is the Eggciting Easter Hop, which takes place on Easter weekend.

-At the same time, everyone will enjoy the Sakura Days Festival, which celebrates the peak of cherry blossom season in mid-April.
+At the same time, everyone will enjoy the Sakura Days Festival, which celebrates the peak of cherry blossom season in Vancouver in April.

 A pod of orcas swims in front of a whale watching boat, Victoria BC